 Calculated by analyzing pedigree influences, revised quarterly, and keyed to the distance of the race, Tomlinson Distance Ratings indicate the the distance potential of each horse’s breeding.
 A rating of 320 is considered average; ratings above 320 suggest a horse may excel at the Derby’s 10-furlong distance.
 Since 1998, six winners have had Tomlinson Distance Ratings better than 320: I’ll Have Another, 2012; Animal Kingdom, 2011; Barbaro, 2006; War Emblem, 2002; Fusaichi Pegasus, 2000; and Charismatic, 1999.

-Horses that can come home fast have an edge in the Derby.
-Of the past 20 Derby winners, 15 demonstrated their late speed by running the final three-eighths of their final 1 1/8 mile prep in less than :38 seconds.
+Horses that can come home fast — meaning, can demonstrate late speed by running the final three-eighths of their final 1 1/8 mile prep in less than :38 seconds — have an edge in the Derby.
 In 2009, every starter ran the final three-eighths of their final nine-furlong prep in less than :38 seconds, rendering this angle meaningless.
 In 2011, however, several starters — including Florida Derby winner Dialed In — did not manage a time better than :38 for the final three-eighths at the distance, making fractions part of the handicapping puzzle once again.

 When the prep races are over, workouts remain.
 The moves Derby contenders make in the days leading to the Derby are closely scrutinized for evidence that a horse is in peak form, and — if it’s training at Churchill Downs — proof that it is taking to the main track surface.
-A bullet work at Churchill — meaning the horse’s time was the fastest at the distance that morning — has become a meaningful bit of data in recent years, with eight of the last 12 Derby winners posting an exceptional final work before the race.
+A bullet work at Churchill — meaning the horse’s time was the fastest at the distance that morning — indicates a readiness for the challenge ahead.
 Not that a bullet work is essential — what you’re looking for is a work and time that is characteristic of the horse.
 A Derby contender should look no worse training than it has through the prep season; it’s a bonus if the horse appears to be doing better.

 Beyer speed figures

 It used to be that when it came to the Kentucky Derby, a horse that earned a Beyer of 100+ in a prep race signaled it was one to watch.
 Before 2009, only Giacomo was among recent Derby winners to have not run a triple-digit Beyer in a prep race, and he was the beneficiary of a pace situation favorable to deep closers in 2005.
-Since Mine That Bird in 2009, not a single Derby winner has earned a triple-digit Beyer in their career before the first Saturday in May.
+After Mine that Bird in 2009, it wasn’t until California Chrome in 2014 that a Derby winner had again earned a triple-digit Beyer in their career before the first Saturday in May.
 Still, Beyer speed figures can be useful.
 Derby winners, and horses who finish in the money, almost always earn their best Beyers at distances of 1 1/16 mile or more.
 Be wary of horses who have earned their best speed figures at a mile or less, or who have not surpassed their top 2-year-old Beyer as a 3-year-old.

 Part of the fun of handicapping the Kentucky Derby is the awesome potential for geeking out on stats, which just might lead you to the winner.
-HRTV analyst Jon White looks for Derby contenders without “strikes.”
+Santa Anita oddsmaker and Xpressbet columnist Jon White looks for Derby contenders without “strikes.”
 In his system, nine factors are used to separate playable from bet-against horses.
 Kennedy, of the Kennedy’s Corridor blog, devised and refined a Derby 20/20 scheme, which relies heavily on speed figures (he explains his work in three parts: 1, 2, 3).
-I maintain a spreadsheet, updated annually, applying various historical criteria to each year’s field (note: this year’s updates will happen after the field for the 2014 Derby has been drawn).
+I maintain a spreadsheet, updated annually, applying various historical criteria to each year’s field (note: this year’s updates will happen after the field for the 2016 Derby has been drawn).